BollineniRohith123/Marshalats/API_DOCUMENTATION.md

 ```

 ### POST /api/students/payments
 **Description**: Allow a student to process a payment for their enrollment.
+This will send a WhatsApp confirmation to the student.
 **Access**: Student
 **Request Body**:
 ```json